-Applications

-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 1999.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admittedTotal first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled554Total part-time, first-time, first-year (freshman) men who enrolled43 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 494 54

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list? 🖂 No If yes, please answer the questions below for fall 1999 admissions:

-Number of qualified applicants placed on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted
+Applications C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time applied, were admitted, and enrolled (full- or part-time) in fall 2000.
+Include early decision, who began studies during summer in this cohort.
+Applicants should include only those stude requirements for consideration for admission (i.e., who completed actionable applications) a of one of the following actions: admission, nonadmission, placement on waiting list, or applicant or institution).
+Admitted applicants should include wait-listed students who were sadmission. early action, and students ents who fulfilled the and who have been notified lication withdrawn (by Total first-time, first-year (freshman) men who applied $\frac{1,133}{1,288}$ Total first-time, first-year (freshman) women who applied $\frac{1,288}{1,288}$ Total first-time, first-year (freshman) men who were admitted $\frac{983}{1,099}$ Total first-time, first-year (freshman) women who were admitted $\frac{1,099}{1,099}$ Total full-time, first-time, first-year (freshman) men who enrolled $\frac{460}{29}$ Total part-time, first-time, first-year (freshman) men who enrolled $\frac{29}{29}$ Total full-time, first-time, first-year (freshman) women who enrolled $\frac{471}{42}$ Total part-time, first-time, first-year (freshman) women who enrolled $\frac{42}{42}$ C2.
+Freshman wait-listed students (students who met admission requirements but whose fin contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes No If yes, please answer the questions below for fall 2000 admissions: al admission was Number of qualified applicants placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-s High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required seeking entering students: C4.
+Does your institution require or recommend a general college-preparatory program for r degree-seeking students? ☐ Require ☑ Recommend ☐ Neither require nor recommend

-Admission Requirements

-C3.
-High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-- High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-Require

-Recommend

-Neither require nor recommend